 Arthrotec should not be used by pregnant women or women who plan to become pregnant.
-Arthrotec should not be used by people who are allergic to aspirin or NSAIDs such as Aleve or Ibuprofen or those with active gastrointestinal bleeding.
-Do not take Arthrotec while you are also taking aspirin or another NSAID drug.
-Arthrotec should be used with caution in smokers, diabetics, and people with lupus or a history of heart, liver, or kidney problems, high blood pressure, alcoholism, binge drinking, or strokes.
+Arthrotec should not be used by people who are allergic to aspirin or NSAIDs, such as Aleve or Ibuprofen or those with active gastrointestinal bleeding.
+Do not take Arthrotec while you are also taking aspirin or another NSAID.
+Arthrotec should be used with caution by people who smoke, people with diabetes or lupus, and those with a history of heart, liver, or kidney problems; high blood pressure; alcoholism; binge drinking; or strokes.

 How do I take it?